I know, right?

 Some of the most miserable times of my life have been when my life focused on one thing.
 And as wonderful as travel has been for me, making it my entire world was a surefire route to a breakdown.

-It’s my belief that it’s not healthy to have your entire life revolve around one single thing for years on end.
+It’s not healthy to have your entire life revolve around one single thing for years on end.
 And that’s not me saying that you shouldn’t love travel or be nomadic, but that it’s important to cultivate other interests as you do so.
 As an example, by the end of my five years on the road, I struggled to hold a conversation with somebody who had zero interest in travel: after all, the only books I read were travel memoirs; the only websites I read were travel blogs; the only work I did was travel writing; and the only hobby I had was to travel and plan future travels.

 Moving to Portugal and making it my base is one of the best decisions I’ve ever made.

-Returning to the same apartment in a city filled with the same friends in-between trips was all I needed to become a more well-rounded human.
+Returning to the same apartment in a city filled with the same friends between trips was all I needed to become a more well-rounded human.
 I get to travel and I get to live a “normal life”, too.
 I love my life in Lisbon and I’m tremendously grateful for the path that led me here.

-But at the same time, having this 100 countries challenge hanging over me resulted in me getting sucked back into my travel addiction.
+At the same time, having this 100 countries challenge hanging over me resulted in me getting sucked back into my travel addiction.
 Knowing that I had 18 months to cram in around 20 countries led to me racing from new country to new country on a monthly basis.

-Sometimes, after a week of being away, I’d look on Facebook and see all of my friends drinking wine in the park, having group meals at my favourite restaurants, arranging weekend brunches, forming stronger connections, and actually getting work done.
+Sometimes, after a week of being away, I’d look on Facebook and see all my friends drinking wine in the park, having group meals at my favourite restaurants, arranging weekend brunches, forming stronger connections, and actually getting work done.

 Over the past couple of years, I’ve learned that a life that’s 100% travel doesn’t work for me.
 I need somewhere to base myself in order to keep my mental health in check.
 If I’m counting countries and hitting up new destinations every few weeks, I can’t keep myself healthy, and that has to be my priority in life.
 I really don’t want to go through another mental breakdown, guys.

 What Does This Mean for My Future Travels?